 1. Cut

-Diamonds come in various shades, but the most valuable diamonds are those that are nearly colorless.
-The diamond color scale ranges from D (colorless) to Z (light yellow or brown).
-For buyers seeking the purest white diamonds, a color grade between D and F is ideal.
+Diamonds come in various shades, but the most valuable diamonds are those that are nearly colourless.
+The diamond colour scale ranges from D (colourless) to Z (light yellow or brown).
+For buyers seeking the purest white diamonds, a colour grade between D and F is ideal.

 3. Clarity